Mintbase/templates/marketplace/README.md

 ## Step 2: Get NFTs from Store

 In this example, we utilized react-query to manage the loading state when retrieving NFTs from the contract via the storeNfts method.
-This method returns all NFTs from the specified contract, allowing you to display them in the user interface.
+This method returns all listed NFTs from the specified contract, allowing you to display them in the user interface.

 ```ts
 // src/hooks/useStoreNfts.ts